-- Policy SP2 aims sets out the objective of mitigating or minimising air pollution. - Policies SP8 and ENV17 on delivering renewable and low carbon energy could help meet this objective - ENV7 is a generic policy addressing pollution prevention, including air quality

-- There is the risk that new employment and waste management development will cause adverse impacts on air quality, although this is likely to be mitigated by relevant controls and licences. - Increasing car and HGV movements in the County Borough may bring greater risks of adverse air quality.
+- 10.25 Potential positive impacts: - Policy SP2 aims sets out the objective of mitigating or minimising air pollution. - Policies SP8 and ENV17 on delivering renewable and low carbon energy could help meet this objective - ENV7 is a generic policy addressing pollution prevention, including air quality - 10.26 Potential adverse impacts: - There is the risk that new employment and waste management development will cause adverse impacts on air quality, although this is likely to be mitigated by relevant controls and licences. - Increasing car and HGV movements in the County Borough may bring greater risks of adverse air quality.
 Several large employment sites are allocated near the M4.
-Development of new distribution facilities in locations already suffering poor air quality risks further deterioration and the possible need to implement Air Quality Management Areas. - Increased congestion associated with new development may cause air quality deterioration.

-- Helping people choose more sustainable alternatives to car travel will help reduce the air quality impacts created by new development.
+Development of new distribution facilities in locations already suffering poor air quality risks further deterioration and the possible need to implement Air Quality Management Areas. - Increased congestion associated with new development may cause air quality deterioration. - 10.27 Recommendations and mitigation: - Helping people choose more sustainable alternatives to car travel will help reduce the air quality impacts created by new development.
 Helping implement SEWTA transport plan and mixed use development will therefore be of benefit for the area.
 Promotion of mixed use development through the spatial strategy may also help avoid large increases in car travel. - Controls on some industrial development types will help protect local air quality.